Assumption-Lean Differential Variance Inference for Heterogeneous Treatment Effect Detection: Introduction

-To address the limitation of existing methods, we develop assumption-lean inference procedures for the contrasts of potential outcomes' variances, which we refer to as \textit{differential variance} estimands.
-We prove that the homogeneous ITE assumption is violated when the difference of the potential outcomes' variances is non-zero or, equivalently, when their ratio is not equal to one.
-We derive one-step and targeted maximum likelihood estimators (TMLE) of these causal contrasts based on their efficient influence functions (EIFs), meaning these estimators can rely on flexible machine learning procedures to estimate nuisance parameters \citep{pfanzaglCONTRIBUTIONSGENERALASYMPTOTIC1985, bickelEfficientAdaptiveEstimation1998, laanTargetedMaximumLikelihood2006, vanderlaanTargetedLearningCausal2011, vanderlaanTargetedLearningData2018}.
-We study these estimators' asymptotic behavior, showing that they are doubly robust and providing conditions under which they are asymptotically linear.
-The latter permits formal hypothesis testing about the homogeneous ITE assumption.
-Importantly, these tests do not require that the effect modifiers driving this heterogeneity be included in the data --- so long as standard causal identifiability conditions are otherwise satisfied.
+To address the limitations of conventional approaches, we develop assumption-lean inference procedures \citep{vansteelandtAssumptionleanInferenceGeneralised2022} for detecting heterogeneous treatment effects that do not rely on access to effect modifiers.
+This procedure depends on contrasts of the potential outcomes' variances, which we refer to as \textit{differential variance} estimands, and can be used to evaluate a relaxed version of the sharp homogeneous treatment effect hypothesis.
+We then derive one-step \citep{pfanzaglCONTRIBUTIONSGENERALASYMPTOTIC1985, bickelEfficientAdaptiveEstimation1998} and targeted maximum likelihood estimators (TMLE) \citep{vanderlaanTargetedLearningCausal2011, vanderlaanTargetedLearningData2018} of these causal contrasts based on their efficient influence functions (EIFs).
+We study these estimators' asymptotic behavior, showing that they are doubly robust and providing conditions under which they are asymptotically linear in randomized and observational studies.

-The remainder of the article is organized as follows: Section~\ref{sec:problem-formulation} formalizes the causal and statistical inference problems, linking the two through a causal identifiability result.
+The remainder of the article is organized as follows: Section~\ref{sec:problem-formulation} formalizes the general causal and statistical inference problems, linking the two through a causal identifiability result.
 Section~\ref{sec:inference} introduces EIF-based estimators of the potential outcomes' variances and details their asymptotic properties.
 Inference procedures for differential variance estimands are also described.
 Section~\ref{sec:simulations} showcases simulation studies that empirically validate the asymptotic results of the earlier sections.
-Section~\ref{sec:application} demonstrates the application of the proposed methodology though the re-analysis of historical clinical trials investigating targeted temperature management in out-of-hospital cardiac arrest patients.
+Section~\ref{sec:application} showcases the proposed methodology in the motivating application.
 Finally, Section~\ref{sec:discussion} discusses the proposed methodology and outlines possible extensions.